 We also spend some time at Algonquin Park, seeking Boreal specials in the form of Black-backed Woodpecker, Spruce Grouse, Boreal Chickadee, and other desirables.

 We’ll also have time for a few other sites, where we may find waterbirds, Bobolink, and many others, along with otter, moose, and other mammals.
-Even wolf is possible on this tour, although it needs a large amount of luck.
+Even Grey Wolf is possible on this tour, although it needs a large amount of luck.

 Itinerary (12 days/11 nights)

 Your flight arrives in Toronto, and in the evening we all plan to meet to discuss the tour.

 Day 2: Toronto to Lake Ontario onto Lake Erie and Point Pelee